LeonardosGitHub/agility2018_iControl_LX_Lab/docs/_build/html/_sources/class1/module3/lab2.rst.txt

 The other properties of the REST resource, in this case ``name`` and ``password``, would be unchanged.

-For your iControl LX extension to handle an HTTP ``PATCH``, you must implement the ``onPatch()`` HTTP Method processor.
+For your iControl LX Extension to handle an HTTP ``PATCH``, you must implement the ``onPatch()`` HTTP Method processor.

 DELETE a REST Resource